Ocelot-Social-Community/Ocelot-Social/deployment/kubernetes/README.md

 ## Installation

 Due to the many limitations of Helm you still have to do several manual steps.
 Those occur before you run the actual *ocelot.social* Helm chart.
 Obviously it is expected of you to have `helm` and `kubectl` installed.
-For Digital Ocean you might require `doctl` aswell.
+For DigitalOcean you might require `doctl` aswell.

 ### Cert Manager (https)